emnify/product-docs/docs/quickstart/devices/cellular-modules.md

 The commands for configuring the APN settings are 3GPP standardized and all major cellular module manufacturer support the commands.

-The `AT+CGDCONT` command needs to be utilized to set the APN:
+The AT+CGDCONT command needs to be utilized to set the APN.

 ```console
 AT+CGDCONT=1,"IP","em",,
 ```

-Check your AT command guide for further information, or read [3GPP Technical Specification 27.007](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=1515).
+Check your AT command guide for further information or read [3GPP Technical Specification 27.007](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=1515).